Johor Bahru

-Johor Bahru, (Note: /ms/) abbreviated JB, is the capital city of the Malaysian state of Johor.
+Johor Bahru (JB) (Note: /ms/) is the capital city of the Malaysian state of Johor.
 It is the core city of Johor Bahru District, Malaysia's second-largest district by population and economy.
-Covering an area of 373.18 km^{2}, Johor Bahru had a population of 858,118 people in 2020, making it the nation's largest state capital city by population.
+For the city proper, Johor Bahru had a population of 858,118 in 2020, making it Malaysia's largest state capital city by population.
 It is located at the southern end of the Malay Peninsula, bordering the city-state of Singapore.

-Johor Bahru is the financial and business centre of southern Malaysia.
-It is Malaysia's second best-performing city behind only Kuala Lumpur, in terms of economic competitiveness, prosperity, and ease of doing business, according to the World Bank.
-It has the fastest urbanisation growth and internet speed among Malaysian cities.
-As one of the most visited cities globally, Johor Bahru also has the world's busiest land border crossing, via the Johor-Singapore Causeway, KTM Intercity and the future RTS Link to Singapore.
+As a major financial and business centre in Malaysia, Johor Bahru is Malaysia's second best-performing city behind only Kuala Lumpur, in terms of economic competitiveness, prosperity, and ease of doing business, according to the World Bank.
+It has the third highest quality of life in ASEAN, after Singapore and Kuala Lumpur, with the fastest urbanisation growth and internet speed among Malaysian cities.
+As one of the world's 100 most visited cities, Johor Bahru has the busiest land border crossing globally, via the Johor-Singapore Causeway, KTM Intercity and the future RTS Link to Singapore.
 Johor Bahru is served by Senai International Airport and the world's 15th-busiest port, Tanjung Pelepas.

-During the reign of Sultan Abu Bakar between 1886 and 1895, the city witnessed modernisation from a fishing village, with the construction of administrative centres, offices, schools, civic and religious buildings, and railways to Woodlands, Singapore.
+During the reign of Sultan Abu Bakar between 1886 and 1895, the city witnessed modernisation from a fishing village, with the construction of administrative centres, offices, schools, and railways to Woodlands, Singapore.
 Japanese forces occupied Johor Bahru during the Pacific War.
 Johor Bahru thus became the post-war cradle of Malay nationalism, forming a major political party, UMNO at the Istana Besar in 1946.
 Granted city status in 1994, Johor Bahru is currently part of the Johor-Singapore Special Economic Zone and Iskandar Malaysia, the nation's largest special economic zone by investment value.